Skip to main content

 Gender And Pregnancy Discrimination

 Gender-based discrimination is another common issue, affecting both men and women.
 Women, in particular, may face discrimination related to pregnancy or family responsibilities.
-This often shows up in hiring decisions, promotions, or lack of accommodations during pregnancy.
+This often shows up in hiring decisions, promotions, or a lack of accommodations during pregnancy.

 Age Discrimination